lorenzwalthert/lorenzwalthert.github.io/software_development.md

 layout: page
 permalink: /development/
 ---
-Recently, I have been involved in two projects related to software development:
+Recently, I have been involved in the following projects related to software development:

 - *refactor.
 Better factor handling with R.* This is an